rayzax/HoneyMesh/docs/docs/05-Production Deployment Recommendations.md

 ## Overview

 Deploy HoneyMesh on an isolated VPS (virtual private server) on its own virtual network.
-This guide uses Digital Ocean as an example, but the same principles apply to other cloud providers.

 ## Step 1: Provision a Cloud VM